WHO WE ARE

 Thank you for your interest in our wholesome model and community!

 Wholesome Generation is a non-profit educational institute + teaching campus designed to co-create better ways to connect youth to nature, to healthy food, and live a healthier lifestyle-all while restoring our natural systems, public health and celebrating to blend whole communities.

-Projects to launch this late fall are a Community Kitchen and Cafe (50% of income will support our reduced or free lunch program and culinary education classes), Aquaponics System + Rainwater Harvesting Stations (both will support our Teaching Institute and Watershed Protection for our Creek Bed), Green Solar Energy and Zero Waste Program.
+Projects to launch this late fall are a Community Kitchen and Lunch Catering Service (50% of income will support our reduced or free lunch program and culinary education classes), Aquaponics System + Rainwater Harvesting Stations (both will support our Teaching Institute and Watershed Protection for our Creek Bed), Green Solar Energy and Zero Waste Program.

 Our program is designed to discover and support youth’s interests, while we prepare them academically through rich project-based experiential learning, and work with community partners to empower our next humanitarian leaders.
 We extend mindful opportunities for families and entire communities.